bauerca/dynapack/README.md

-A modern javascript-heavy web app consists of a bunch of javascript files (called modules) all tied together by some kind of module-loading scheme like CommonJS (Node, Browserify) or AMD (RequireJS).
+A modern javascript-heavy web app consists of a bunch of javascript files (called modules) all tied together by some kind of module-loading scheme like CommonJS (Node.js, Browserify) or AMD (RequireJS).
 Such an app can be modeled as a dependency tree, which we'll represent as this big triangle:

 ![All modules](https://raw.githubusercontent.com/bauerca/dynapack/master/assets/all-modules.png)